Virtual Health Training

 1. Legal Responsibilities and Good Practice for Handling Information in Care

-2. Manual and Electronic Systems ways of Keeping Information Secure
+2. Manual and Electronic Systems: Ways of Keeping Information Secure

 3. Helping Others Keep Information Safe in Care Setting